navveenb/sustainable-ai/README.md

 # Sustainable AI
-A comprehensive repository to explore resources aimed at reducing the environmental footprint of AI systems
+A comprehensive repository to explore resources aimed at reducing the environmental footprint of AI systems.

 ## Introduction
 Artificial Intelligence (AI) has the potential to solve many global challenges, but its environmental impact cannot be overlooked.
 This repository is designed to help AI practitioners and researchers adopt sustainable practices throughout the AI development lifecycle.
 By implementing energy-efficient models, carbon-aware algorithms, and eco-friendly tools, we can reduce the carbon footprint and energy consumption of AI systems.